meDracula/meDracula/README.md

 I'm currently a student in: [Python Development with a focus on Artificial Intelligence and machine learning](https://teknikhogskolan.se/utbildningar/pythonutvecklare-ai/) at Teknikhögskolan.

-⚡ I’m currently studying effective python programming and with that expanding mysight both to the language but also furthering my knowledge of algorithms and data structures 🤯.
+⚡ I’m currently studying applied artificial Intelligence, and yes we are learn how to design skynet.<br>
+I'm also part-time working for Plejd in Cloud-Ops ☁️ 😃

 🌱 Life fact: I was original deadset on becoming a game developer but after 3 years of gymnasium in that field.
 I had a change of heart and now I am working my ass off becoming AI developer.